Melksham railway station: Community rail

-User groups

-Melksham Railway Development Group formed in 1995, to promote Melksham Station and train journeys to and from Melksham.
-The group supported "Save the Train" and the TransWilts CRP over the years but has remained independent, running at least one special event every year.
-In 2015, the group was renamed the Melksham Rail User Group as with the success of their and other campaigns, passengers are now using the trains in greater numbers.
+With Melksham being served by trains on the Swindon to Westbury route, it comes under the remit of the TransWilts Community Interest Company (CIC) which is accredited by the Department for Transport.
+Melksham Railway Development Group formed in 1995 to promote Melksham station and train journeys to and from the town.

-The "Save The Train" group was launched in 2005, to raise public awareness that services along the TransWilts Line were being reduced.
+The Save The Train group was launched in 2005, to raise public awareness that services along the TransWilts Line were being reduced.
 Prior to the introduction of extra services in late 2013, "Save the Train" members transferred to the community element of the TransWilts Community Rail Partnership.